USCIS-acceptable certified translation for immigration filings.

 What exactly does USCIS require for a translation to be "certified"?

-USCIS regulations (8 CFR 103.2(b)(3)) require that foreign-language documents be accompanied by a full English translation, certified by the translator as complete and accurate, with the translator certifying that they are competent to translate from the foreign language to English.
-AMS's Certificate of Accuracy meets these requirements verbatim.
+USCIS regulations (8 CFR 103.2(b)(3)) require a full English translation, certified by the translator as complete and accurate, with the translator certifying that they are competent to translate from the foreign language to English.
+Current USCIS form instructions add four more elements: the translator's signature, printed name, the signature date, and the translator's contact information.
+A summary of a document in place of a full translation is not acceptable.
+AMS's Certificate of Accuracy carries all of it.

 Does USCIS require translations to be notarized?